ajg7/web-module-challenge-scope-and-closure/README.md

 1. In your own words, define closure (1-2 sentences).

-    It is both the function and the enviornment in which it was declared.
+    It is both the function and the lexical enviornment in which it was declared.

 2. Study the following code, then answer the questions below.